-Although fever is an indication that your child is healthy, it evokes fear & anxiety.
-It is not the fever itself but the possible complications of the fever & accompanying symptoms that give rise to fear when raising your chidlren naturally.
+Fever indicates your child is healthy, however, can evoke fear & anxiety for parents.
+Complications of fever & accompanying symptoms give rise to questions when raising your chidlren naturally.

 Fever is common in children, and it is one of the most common complaints for which parents take their children to the doctors or A&E. Most febrile episodes are not only not dangerous but are a beneficial response to an infection.
 Most of these infections are self-limited viral infections.
 Fever phobia is described as unrealistic and exaggerated misconceptions of parents whose children have a fever.
 Fever phobia is driving the unnecessary use of antipyretics (drugs to suppress fever).
 Help boost your body's natural immunity don’t suppress the fever unless absolutely necessary.